 Yes, we will transport one piece of personal luggage for all registered riders to the finish line.
 Please pack all of your belongings in a bag and drop it off at VeloSpoke on Friday.
 Please note that due to the traffic delays on the Sea to Sky Highway to Whistler on event morning, there will be no bag drop at the start line except for Alta Classe riders.

-Yes, we will be offering passenger and bike transportation from Whistler to Vancouver on Friday, September 8, 2017.
+Yes, we will be offering passenger and bike transportation from Whistler to Vancouver on Friday, September 7, 2018.

-Visit the transport options page for more information.
+Visit the Travel page for more information.

 Catch up on the event as it happens by using the hashtag #rbcgranfondo